webiny/docs.webiny.com/docs/tutorials/building-serverless-graphql-api-webiny.md

 ---
 id: build-your-serverless-graphql-api-webiny
-title: Build Your Serverless GraphQL API with Webiny in 10 minutes
+title: Build Your Serverless GraphQL API with Webiny
-sidebar_label: Build Your Serverless GraphQL API with Webiny in 10 minutes
+sidebar_label: Build Your Serverless GraphQL API with Webiny
 ---